couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 We will now initialize [OpenAI embeddings](https://python.langchain.com/docs/integrations/text_embedding/openai/) which will be used by CouchbaseVectorStore for converting the split docs defined above to vectors (embeddings).

-We will also initialize couchbase vector store with couchbase bucket info.
-Firstly we will connect to couchbase cluster using [`connect_to_couchbase`](#connecting-to-couchbase) method.
+We will also initialize Couchbase vector store with Couchbase bucket info.
+Firstly we will connect to Couchbase cluster using [`connect_to_couchbase`](#connecting-to-couchbase) method.

 We will define the bucket, scope, collection and index names from [Environment Variables](#setup-environment-config).